sumocoders/FrameworkCoreBundle/README.md

 # SumoCoders FrameworkCoreBundle

 The FrameworkCoreBundle will add some functionality which will enable you build application in a short timespan.
-Below all functionality is listed:

-* Error handling
-* Integrates Twitter Bootstrap

 ## Documentation